Shjpr9/Custom-CF-IP-Scanner/README.md

 # Custom-CF-IP-Scanner
-Exact Cloudflare IP Scanner but with custom ip list. (not CIDR ranges)
+Cloudflare IP Scanner but with custom ip list. (not CIDR ranges)